Saturday, May 30, 2026

 FLOW SExtraordinaryExtraordinary

 Scale = organizational weight (dollars, authority, stakeholders).
 Complexity = difficulty of correct decision and action.
+Same vocabulary across every domain — so a FLOW D in finance means the same thing as a FLOW D in policy.

 Free